dtian09/Digit-Classifier/README.md

       ```
        $ docker-compose up --build -d
       ```
-- 2. To access the web interface, open a web browser e.g. Chrome and go to the address:
+- 2. To access the web interface, open a web browser e.g. Chrome and enter the address:
       ```
        http://<ip_address>:8501
       ```